A fatal motor vehicle-pedestrian accident last Thursday has sparked discussion over pedestrian safety in New Haven.

 Beyond state legislation, there are other widely accepted methods of increasing pedestrian safety that can be implemented in New Haven, including reducing traffic speeds, adding speed bumps and even better educating pedestrians and drivers, said Ward 7 Alder Abigail Roth ’90 LAW ’94.
 Although there are currently no official plans to change traffic laws and the street design, pedestrian safety in New Haven could soon enter the forefront of City Hall’s agenda, as the construction of two new apartment complexes in Wooster Square will increase pedestrian density.
 Furthermore, the city will soon extend the Farmington Canal trail down Olive Street, which will add even more pedestrians and cyclists.

 Roth said that although she would like to see improvements in pedestrian safety, she hopes that changes may occur without more tragic accidents such as the one last Thursday.
+Pedestrians or cyclists who got involved in a traffic accident have certain rights that a personal injury attorney or a traffic attorney can leverage when they file a claim.

 “You don’t want a tragedy to have to happen in order for there to be improvement,” she said.
 “People can just think and just improve.”